Wolverine971/9takes/src/blog/enneagram/enneagram-communication-in-relationships.md

   <link rel="canonical" href="https://9takes.com/blog/enneagram/enneagram-communication-in-relationships">
 </svelte:head>

-The Enneagram is a powerful tool for understanding yourself and the people around you.
-It's a personality system that identifies nine distinct types of people, each with their unique worldview, motivations, and fears.
-However, the Enneagram is not just about self-discovery; it can also be used to improve communication and intimacy in relationships.
-In this article, we'll explore how you can use the Enneagram to enhance your relationships and create deeper connections with your loved ones.
+People don't talk like you.
+At least not everyone.
+Because everyone has their own unique worldview, motivations, and fears it follows that everyone's communication styles differ as well.
+If you look at the Enneagram it is not just about self-discovery; it can also be used to improve communication there by improving intimacy in relationships.
+Lets explore some tips and how you can use the Enneagram to enhance your relationships and create deeper connections with your loved ones.

 ## General tips for Using the Enneagram in Relationships